-A member with a DPI or Prejudicial Interest may make representations at the start of the item but must not take part in discussion or vote at a meeting.
-The term 'discussion' means a discussion by the members of meeting.
-In order to avoid any accusations of taking part in the discussion or vote, Members should move to the public area or leave the room once they have made any representations.
+A member with a DPI or Prejudicial Interest may make representations at the start of the item but must not take part in the discussion or vote at a meeting.
+The speaking time allocated for Members to make representations is at the discretion of the Chairman of the meeting.
+In order to avoid any accusations of taking part in the discussion or vote, after speaking, Members should move away from the panel table to a public area or, if they wish, leave the room.
 If the interest declared has not been entered on to a Members' Register of Interests, they must notify the Monitoring Officer in writing within the next 28 days following the meeting.